-What were your most-loved books as a kid?
-Harry Potter?
-The BFG?
-The Tiger Who Came to Tea?
-If you’re anything like me, you can remember some of your favourite childhood books better than you can the contents of the work email you just read five minutes ago.
+What were your most-loved books as a kid?The BFG?
+Where the Wild Things Are?The Tiger Who Came to Tea?
+If you’re anything like me, you can remember some of your favourite childhood books better than you can the contents of the email you just read five minutes ago.

 At that age, stories stick – and help to shape your growing mind and world view.
 But our minds never stop growing.
 And what we put into them never stops making a difference to how we feel and relate to the world.
 Children’s books are full of kindness, bravery, wit and wonder.
 Those are all things we could use a boost of – especially in tough, weird times like these.